Skip to main content Skip to navigation

 Misconduct includes (this list is not exhaustive):

 • Plagiarism.
 Presenting someone else’s work or ideas as your own, (this can include copy-pasting directly from 'shared' study group notes as you don't know who else may have done the same).
-Plagiarism would also include the deliberate and detailed presentation of concepts generated via artificial intelligence or similar as one's own.
+Plagiarism would also include the deliberate and detailed presentation of concepts generated via artificial intelligence (such as ChatGPT or similar) as one's own.*

 • Self-plagiarism.
 Submitting the same work that you have already submitted for another assessment (either at Warwick or elsewhere), unless this is permitted;